-The truth is, this happens all the time.
-According to a 2019 PhishLabs report, 88% of malicious emails are targeting your credentials.
-A common phishing email scam involves a message saying there was suspicious account activity.
-And, to unlock your account, you must provide personal information to the caller or emailer.
-After you provide this information, the phisher will use it to clear out bank accounts or participate in fraudulent activity on your credit.
-A “smishing” scam follows the same logic, except the scammer’s mode of contact is via a text message.
+A common phishing email scam involves a message saying there was suspicious account activity and, to unlock your account, you must provide personal information.
+Once you provide this information, the phisher can use it to clear out your bank accounts or make fraudulent purchases using your credit card.
+(A “smishing” scam follows the same logic, except the scammer’s mode of contact is via a text message.)

-The moral of this story is if you ever get an email, text, or phone call stating that there’s been suspicious activity on an account, be on alert.
+The moral of this story is if you ever get an email, text or phone call stating that there has been suspicious activity on an account, be on alert.